KfirLankry/Mardi-Gras/README.md

 # Mardi Gras - New Orleans.
 This is My first project from Hackeru Dev course.
-We have been challenged to create a full website that represents "Mardi Gras" festival in New Orleans.
+I have been challenged to create a full (5 pages) website that represents "Mardi Gras" festival / holyday in New Orleans.

 Web colors, fonts, logo, and content were given in advance.